Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Nowadays, more users are using Activepieces to automate processes.
 It comes with a user-friendly interface and low-code flows that fit small businesses and enterprises alike.
 Companies use it to improve efficiency while avoiding the overhead of legacy vendors.

-In this article, you'll see how Boomi, Workato, and Activepieces compare across features, pricing, and integrations.
+This comprehensive comparison will show you how Boomi, Workato, and Activepieces compare in key features, pricing, and integrations.

 What Is Boomi?